celestelayne/node_api_integration_demo/README.md

 # Simple API Integration Demo
 This demo integrates with Reddit ('/top_ama') and Giphy ('/top_gif').

+It answers the important questions:

+* What's the top gif on Giphy?
+* Is there an AMA on Reddit's front page?

 We'll be using the node "Request" library to handle external API requests

 * Documentation: https://github.com/request/request